 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Mississippi State University is 20:1, and the school has 35.6 percent of its classes with fewer than 20 students.
-The most popular majors at Mississippi State University include: Business, Management, Marketing, and Related Support Services; Education; Engineering; Multi/Interdisciplinary Studies; and Agriculture, Agriculture Operations, and Related Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 83.0 percent.
+The student-faculty ratio at Mississippi State University is 19:1, and the school has 37.7 percent of its classes with fewer than 20 students.
+The most popular majors at Mississippi State University include: Business, Management, Marketing, and Related Support Services; Education; Engineering; Biological and Biomedical Sciences; and Multi/Interdisciplinary Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 82 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA I|

 Campus Info & Services

 Mississippi State University offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 Mississippi State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at Mississippi State University, 95 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Mississippi State University.

 |Health insurance offered||Yes|